Decebal High School

-Decebal High School (Liceul Teoretic "Decebal" Constanța) is a high school located at 4 Agarici Horia Alley, Constanța, Romania.
+Decebal High School (Liceul Teoretic "Decebal" Constanța) is a high school located at 4 Agarici Horia Alley in Constanța, Romania.

 History

-The Decebal High School was established in 1970, as High School No. 5 of Constanța, because of the large number of schoolchildren in the area and the lack of a STEM-profiled high school in this part of town.
+Decebal High School was established in 1970, as High School No. 5 of Constanța, due to a large number of schoolchildren in the area and the lack of a STEM-profiled high school.

 In 1990, taking account the preferences of secondary school graduates but also the collective capacity of teachers, the school changed back to its former profile, under the name "Decebal" High School Constanța.
 After taking over "Dimitrie Știubei" School and "Flipper" Kindergarten in 2010, the Decebal High School educates over 1,000 students, aged 3–19.